 3.1 Physical parameters of samples

 Table 1 presents the descriptive statistics for the demographic and anthropometric characteristics of the study participants.
-The age of the participants ranged from 25 to 45 years, with a mean age of 37.90 years (SD = 6.13), indicating that the sample primarily consisted of mid-aged adults.
+The age of the participants ranged from 25 to 45 years, with a mean age of 37.90 years (Standard Deviation, SD = 6.13), indicating that the sample primarily consisted of mid-aged adults.
 The body weight ranged from 55 to 74 kg, with a mean of 63.54 kg (SD = 6.63), while height ranged from 155 to 173 cm, with an average of 163.54 cm (SD = 6.17).

 The Body Mass Index (BMI) of the participants was calculated based on measured height and weight values.
 BMI values ranged from 21.7 to 25.6 kg/m², with a mean BMI of 23.69 kg/m² (SD = 1.19), placing the majority of individuals within the normal weight category according to World Health Organization (WHO) classifications.
 The relatively low standard deviation of BMI indicates a homogeneous sample with respect to body composition.
 The results were in line with Bhuyan and Mohanty (2017)